uyuni-project/uyuni-rfc/accepted/0000-salt-new-maintaining-workflow.md

 ### Packaging artifacts

-All current extra "Sources" files in our RPM package, together with spec file and changelog file will go now to a `pkg/suse/` directory in `openSUSE/salt`:
+All current extra "Sources" files in our RPM package will go now to a `pkg/suse/` directory in `openSUSE/salt`, together with the spec file, the different maintained changelogs files:

 ```
 pkg/suse/README.SUSE